 Once you do it, with each exhale you’ll realize that wherever you physically are in the world will feel more and more like home.

-So back to my vague answer of “I don’t know.”
-At this point, I can say with confidence that I do know.
+So back to my vague answer of “I don’t know” to one of my expat problems.
+At this point, I can say with confidence that now, I do know.
 I know France is my home now.
 And I have no plans of leaving.